 About the CUDC-907 Phase I Dose Escalation Trial

 CUDC-907 is a small molecule targeted drug candidate designed and discovered by Curis to inhibit PI3K and HDAC enzymes.
 Concurrent inhibition of PI3K and HDAC has synergistic effects in certain preclinical cancer models, and based on published observations of clinical activity of such agents in hematological and other cancers.
 CUDC-907 has demonstrated potent antitumor activity in a variety of hematological tumor models including non-Hodgkin’s lymphoma and multiple myeloma.

 About the LLS Agreement

 Under the agreement, LLS will fund approximately 50% of the direct costs of the development of CUDC-907, up to $4 million.
-Curis is currently seeking to advance the molecule into a Phase I dose escalation clinical trial in patients with relapsed or refractory lymphomas or multiple myeloma in early 2013.
+Curis initiated a Phase I dose escalation clinical trial in patients with relapsed or refractory lymphomas or multiple myeloma in early 2013.
 If this study is successful, LLS has also agreed to support Curis' subsequent Phase Ib or Phase IIa study in one or more specific indications as well as Curis' ongoing investigation of biomarkers for CUDC-907 in these diseases.

 About The Leukemia & Lymphoma Society